josh-nz/my_first_phoenix/README.md

 # MyFirstPhoenix

 This is a playground app to learn Elixir and Phoenix, so it's full of random bits.

+Of most interest is an implementation of Tic Tac Toe, which started as a port of the React Tic Tac Toe tutorial.
+It includes full history and undo, PubSub communication between connected browsers, and a supervision tree to dynamically track individual games.

+Plenty is still missing as this is an ongoing, work in progress learning exercise, including any authentication and player turn enforcement.

+In the spirit of Joe Armstrong, I'm still in the "make it work" stage.
+Make it beautiful, both UI and code, will follow as I solidify my learnings, so please don't judge the current state of the code too much.

 To start your Phoenix server: